A24: 2020–present: Academy Award wins, further agreements, and expansion

-Social media
+Social media promotion

-When A24 launched in 2012, they focused on the idea of saving money through lower cost digital marketing and social media as opposed to more traditional forms of media from TV to radio and billboards.
-The rise of images and memes across social media served as a means to promote their films' art direction and cinematography.
+When A24 launched in 2012, they focused on the idea of saving money through lower-cost digital marketing and social media, as opposed to more traditional forms of media advertising from TV, radio, and billboards.
+The rise of images and memes across social media served as a means to promote their films' art direction and cinematography, and are often cited as pioneers in this space, which birthed their unique branding, and later several indie studios trying to emulate their marketing tactics.

 In a 2013 interview, creative director Zoe Beyer discussed her approach to A24's social media: